 - salt and pepper

 - 2 scallions , diced (reserving some for garnish)

 - Preheat oven to 400 degrees F.

-- Pierce the potatoes 3-4 times with a fork; rub all over with the oil.
-Transfer to a baking sheet and bake for approximately 65 minutes, until tender.
+- Pierce the potatoes 5 or 6 times with a fork; rub all over with the oil.
+Transfer to a baking sheet and bake for approximately 55 to 65 minutes, until tender.
 Let cool 10-15 minutes.